Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Application to GOES-15 data

 \subsection{Estimation using GOES-15 data}

 The first step involves standardizing the brightness temperature data using the pixel-wise sample mean and standard deviation over time.
-This factors out the effect of low cloud cover over the region which can affect the local estimation of wind vectors.
-To smooth out the standard deviation map, we use a Gaussian kernel with smoothing parameter $\lambda = 2$ pixels (i.e., 8 km).
+This removes the constant background image and the effect of low cloud cover over the region which can affect the local estimation of wind vectors.
+To smooth the standard deviation map, we use a Gaussian kernel with smoothing parameter $\lambda = 3$ pixels (i.e., 12 km).

+We fit a Gaussian process with the full covariance function in \eqref{eq3.2} to the standardized data within each target window using the `matern\_anisotropic3D\_alt' covariance function in the `GpGp' package in R. As mentioned earlier, the covariance function in \eqref{eq3.2} includes an additional parameter $a_{12}$ to allow for anisotropy in the spatial covariances.
 We use cross validation to determine the appropriate size of target windows.
-With no direct measurement of the wind, we compare window sizes indirectly based on predictions of brightness temperature at the fourth time point using the wind estimate based on the first three time points and use this optimal window size to estimate winds for the subsequent time points.
-Table \ref{tableCV} gives us the Mean Squared Prediction Error (MSPE) (discussed in Section 5.3) for a few window sizes and the corresponding computation time to estimate the wind vectors at all 6,160 pixels using 4 consecutive time steps.
-Based on these results, we use window size of $25 \times 25$ pixels (i.e., 100 km $\times$ 100 km regions) and estimate the wind vectors locally at each spatial location and at each time using maximum likelihood estimates using the data in the window.
-We also estimate the variances associated with the estimates by computing the inverse Hessian matrix at the MLE.
-Figure \ref{fig3.3} shows the uncertainty associated with the estimated wind components as given by the estimated standard deviations in the log scale, for three consecutive time points.
+Since no direct measurements of winds are available, we compare window sizes indirectly based on predictions of brightness temperature at the fourth time point using the wind estimate based on the first three time points and use this optimal window size to estimate winds for all subsequent time points.
+Table \ref{tableCV} gives the Mean Squared Prediction Error (MSPE) (discussed in Section 5.3) for different window sizes and the corresponding average computation time (in seconds) to estimate the wind vector at one pixels using 3 consecutive time steps.
+All computations are done on a PC with Intel Core i7-9750H CPU at 2.60GHz with 32 GB of RAM.
+Based on the results, we select sub regions of size $25 \times 25$ pixels (i.e., 100 km $\times$ 100 km) and estimate the wind vectors, along with all other covariance parameters, locally at each spatial location and at each time using maximum likelihood estimates.
+We also estimate the variances associated with the estimates by computing the Fisher information at the MLE.
+Figure \ref{fig3.3} shows the uncertainty associated with the estimated wind components as given by the estimated standard deviations in the log scale, for the two data buffers mentioned above.